 I no longer use a traditional tagine pot… Not because I don’t like them but because I broke mine years ago and never replaced it.

-It certainly does not stop me from cooking tagine recipes.
-This chicken tagine is the 4th here on Krumpli so far:
+It certainly does not stop me from cooking tagine recipes, here are just a handful of what I have so far:

 The secret to cooking a tagine in a pot without an earthenware tagine pot is a pan with a tight-fitting lid and not overfilling the pot.